pbissonho/koin.dart/website/docs/reference/koin-core/start-koin.md

 ## What is Koin.dart?

 Koin is pragmatic lightweight dependency injection framework for Dart developers.
 Written in pure Dart, using functional resolution as key concept.
-Koin is a lightweight container and a pragmatic API.
 Koin.dart is a port of the original version written in Kotlin.

 ## Start the container

-Koin is a DSL, a lightweight container and a pragmatic API.
 Once you have declared your definitions within Koin modules, your are ready to start the Koin container.

 ### The startKoin function